theodotdot/theodotdot.github.io/content/remember/linux/keyboard_layout.md

 # Layouts

-I use the US international with dead keys, and Qwerty Lafayette layouts.
+I use ~~US international with dead keys~~ Ergo-L for my ergo split keyboards and Qwerty Lafayette for the rest.

 # Lafayette